CHIANTI CLASSICO RIS. "GROSSO SANESE"

 Region: Montepulciano (Siena) – Toscana

-Pairings: grilled prime beef, pork ribs and charcuterie.
-Great on mushroom sauce pasta and aged cheese.
+Pairings: Grilled prime beef, pork ribs and charcuterie.
+Great with mushroom sauce pasta and aged cheese.

 Drink by: Ready or by 2026.